Saturday, February 21, 2015

 This has been a short look at one period of time in the history of "The Cliff Hanger" during the Second World War and I admit a select group at that.
 However, I hope it has piqued your interest in this almost forgotten motion picture genre.

 I live in Newhall, California and up the road from my home not 12 minutes away is Vasquez Rock's Park.
 It was there that "Captain Marvel" and "Rocket Man" flew and many a "B" Western hero fought off Indians and outlaw gangs.
-You would recognize them in a moment.
+You would recognize the rocks in a moment.
+My article is

 Image result for images of b westerns at vasquez rocksImage result for images of b westerns at vasquez rocks